The secret to stop being a sucker and buying useless things. 😄

 Need for consistency

-If we commit ourselves to something small, we are ready to commit ourselves to something more.
+If I commit myself to something small, I am ready to commit to something more.

-We act consistently with our past actions.
-Again, this is a survival instinct: it keeps us from spreading ourselves too thin.
+I act consistently with my past actions.
+Again, this is a survival instinct: it allows me not to disperse myself unnecessarily.

-If we sign a petition, we are more willing to contribute to the same cause.
+If I sign a petition, I am more willing to contribute to the same cause.

 Behind, there is the fear of rejection.

 The offer that you can’t refuse